ThatRozebudDude/FPS-Plus-Public/docs/Adding-a-New-Song.md

 - `difficulties`: An array of 3 numbers from 0 to 20 that show the difficulty of each song's difficulty in order of `[Easy, Normal, Hard]`.
 - `dadBeats`: An array that can contain the numbers `[0, 1, 2, or 3]` that determine what beats to play the opponent's idle on.
 - `bfBeats`: An array that can contain the numbers `[0, 1, 2, or 3]` that determine what beats to play the player's idle on.
-- `compatableInsts`: An array of song names that can have their instrumental played as a song variation in Freeplay.
+- `compatibleInsts`: An array of song names that can have their instrumental played as a song variation in Freeplay.
 - `mixName`: The name of the song variation.
 - `pauseMusic`: The path to the song that will be played on the pause screen. *Not in current pre-release.*